FlyingDR/debug-bundle/README.md

     csrf:
         # true to enable CSRF token validation emulation, false to disable it completely
         enabled: true
-        # true to allow use of CSRF token validation emulation permanently, false to enable it only when running under debugger
+        # true to allow use of CSRF token validation emulation permanently,
+        # false to enable it only when running under debugger
         permanent: false
         # Status of emulated CSRF token validation
         token_validation_status: true
 ```
-Validation emulation is disabled automatically for production environment and can also be disabled in development environment.
+Unless enabled permanently - validation emulation is disabled automatically for production environment and can also be disabled in development environment.
 When enabled - it will substitute real CSRF validation with configured value if request was running under debugger.
-For normal requests all CSRF validation will be passed to real CSRF token manager.
+For normal requests all CSRF validation will be passed to real CSRF token manager unless use of emulation is forced by enabling ```permanent``` configuration option.

 Debug authentication provider
 -----------------------------